jpxoi/timeloop-frontend/README.md

 ```bash
 npm run dev
 ```

-If everything went well, you should see a url in the terminal that you can open in your browser.
-If you open it, you should see the Timeloop application.

 If you want to run the development server exposing it to the network, run the following command instead: